-Development devices are typically assigned to Application Workspaces and, once assigned, will download and run the code deployed to that Workspace.
-Each Workspace has a code editor — changing the code and clicking the editor’s Build & Run All button will automatically cause all of the Workspace’s devices to restart and receive the new software.
+Development devices are assigned to Development Device Groups and, once assigned, will download and run any code deployed to that Device Group.
+Each Development Device Group has a code editor — changing the code and clicking the editor’s Build and Force Restart button will automatically cause all of the group’s devices to restart and receive the new software.

-Find your account name in the navigation bar, then click on the Account menu beneath it and select your personal account.
+Find your account name in the impCentral navigation bar, then click on the Account menu beneath it and select your personal account.
 This will display the selected account’s Products.
 Click Create New Product.
-The Create Product panel will now appear for you to give your first Product a name and to name its first Application Workspace too.
+The Create Product panel will now appear for you to give your first Product a name and to name its first Development Device Group too.
 Enter the two names then click Create.

-impCentral takes you straight to your new Application Workspace, which you’ll use to develop application code.
+impCentral takes you straight to the code editor, which you’ll use to develop application code.
 To test that code, you need hardware, such as your imp kit.
-For the kit to run the code you work on in the Workspace, it needs to be ‘assigned’ to that Workspace.
-Look in the log pane at the bottom of the window and you’ll see a Assign devices link:
+For the kit to run the code you work on in the Device Group, it needs to be ‘assigned’ to that Device Group.
+Look in the log pane at the bottom of the window and you’ll see an Assign devices button:

-Click this and a panel will appear which allows you to select one or more of the development devices linked to your Electric Imp account and assign them to the current Workspace:
+Click this and a panel will appear which allows you to select one or more of the development devices linked to your Electric Imp account and assign them to the current Device Group:

 Find your imp kit by name or device ID, select it and click Assign.
-It will now be added to the Workspace.
+It will now be added to the Development Device Group.

 The agent keeps the device safe: all communications between the device and external services are mediated by the device’s agent.
 To maintain security, there is no direct access to devices.
 This is the case even when the external service is on the same physical network as the device.
 The impCloud is built for performance, so any latency this approach introduces is negligible.